kuhn-ruess/cmdbsyncer-docs/docs/basics/host_csv_export.md

 # Export all Hosts as CSV

-The Syncer has a hidden endpoint that returns every host in the database as a single CSV file.
-The endpoint is not linked from the menu — you reach it by appending `/csv` to the Host admin URL:
+The Syncer can return the hosts visible in the admin list as a single CSV file.
+The host list page has an **Export CSV** button next to the saved-search bar; the same download is also reachable directly via the URL:

 ```text
 https://<your-syncer>/admin/host/csv
 ```

+The export honours the same filters and search expression as the host list, so what you see in the table is what ends up in the file.
+To export every host, open the list with no filters and search box empty.

 The response is a download named `hosts_export_<YYYYMMDD_HHMMSS>.csv`.